 It is a simple way to contribute to a piece of writing.
 Google Docs saves changes automatically which are then visible to your collaborators.
 You can make comments and track changes on documents you are collaborating on.

-You can share a Google Doc with others, giving them permission to just “Can view” the document, to “Can comment”, or you can share your Google Doc with full “Can edit” permissions.
+You can share a Google Doc with others, permitting them to just “Can view” the document, to “Can comment”, or you can share your Google Doc with full “Can edit” permissions.

 You always get to see the latest version of the document and can track what other people are doing.
 You can also work from anywhere, which is ideal for the freelancer, small business people, professionals, and students.
 If you own a domain name, consider signing up for G Suite, which enables the administration of multiple users on Google apps and email hosting.